klev-dev/klev-blog/0004_egress.md

  Value: hello world
 ```

-We can also check the status of the egress webhook by running:
+You can also check the status of the egress webhook by running:
 ```bash
 $ klev egress-webhooks status "ewh_2Vo4QwZuZy1sK1zwbgrUOgwOaZB"
 {